← Back to home

 Conclusion

 When the pressure on a system exceeds what its structure can absorb, the system reorganizes.
 The demand for autonomous construction is that pressure.
 Simultaneously, the overhead that made nanoservices an anti-pattern before has collapsed.
-The architecture that was too expensive for human builders is precisely right for AI builders: non-deterministic builders requiring small scope.
+The architecture that was too expensive for humans is precisely right for AI agents: a small scope.

 Frequently Asked Questions